basho/basho_docs/content/riak/cs/2.1.1/cookbooks/configuration/riak-cs.md

 ### Tuning

-We strongly recommend that you take care when setting the value of the [[`pb_backlog` setting|Configuring Riak for CS#Setting-Up-Riak-to-Use-Protocol-Buffers]] in Riak.
+We strongly recommend that you take care when setting the value of the [`pb_backlog` setting](/riak/cs/2.1.1/cookbooks/configuration/riak-for-cs/#Setting-Up-Riak-to-Use-Protocol-Buffers) in Riak.
 When a Riak CS node is started, each connection pool begins to establish connections to Riak.
-This can result in a [[thundering herd problem|http://en.wikipedia.org/wiki/Thundering_herd_problem]] in which connections in the pool believe they are connected to Riak, but in reality some of the connections have been reset.
+This can result in a [thundering herd problem](http://en.wikipedia.org/wiki/Thundering_herd_problem) in which connections in the pool believe they are connected to Riak, but in reality some of the connections have been reset.
 Due to TCP `RST` packet rate limiting (controlled by `net.inet.icmp.icmplim`) some of the connections may not receive notification until they are used to service a user's request.
 This manifests itself as an `{error, disconnected}` message in the Riak CS logs and an error returned to the user.

 ## Enabling SSL in Riak CS